LEAPER gene editing: Applications

 Chinese researchers have utilized LEAPER to restore functional enzyme activity in cells from patients with Hurler syndrome.
 They have claimed that LEAPER could have the potential to treat almost half of all known hereditary disorders.

 Highly specific editing efficiencies of up to 80% can be achieved when LEAPER editing using arRNA151 is delivered via a plasmid or viral vector or as a synthetic oligonucleotide, though this efficiency varied significantly across cell types.
 Based on these preliminary results, LEAPER may have the most therapeutic promise with no production of functional protein but if a partial restoration of protein expression would provide therapeutic benefit.
 For example, in human cells with defective α-L-iduronidase (IDUA) expression in cells from patients with IDUA-defective Hurler syndrome, LEAPER resulted in a W53X truncation mutant of p53 being edited using arRNA151 to achieve a "normal" p53 translation and functional p53-mediated transcriptional responses.

 Comparison to CRISPR

 LEAPER is analogous to CRISPR Cas-13 in that it targets RNA before proteins are synthesized.
 However, LEAPER is simpler and more efficient as it only requires arRNA, rather than Cas and a guide RNA.
-According to the researchers who developed LEAPER, it has the potential to be easier and more precise than any CRISPR technique.
+According to the developers of LEAPER, it has the potential to be easier and more precise than any CRISPR technique.

 LEAPER also eliminates health concerns and technical barriers arising from the introduction of exogenous proteins.

 It has also been called more ethical as it does not change DNA and thus does not result in heritable changes, unlike methods using CRISPR Cas-9.